ctu-mrs/gaussian_splatting_pipeline/README.md

 ### 1. input data

-The 3D model is generate from a series of images, that should be placed into the `00_data/images` folder.
+The 3D model is generated from a series of images, that should be placed into the `00_data/images` folder.

-Alternatively, you can extract the images form a video:
+Alternatively, you can extract the images from a video:
 1. Copy the video to `00_data/video.mp4`.
 2. Modify `01_data_preparation/01_extract_images.sh` to configure the extraction method: fixed rate or fixed image count.
 3. Run `./01_data_preparation/01_extract_images.sh` (minutes to tens of minutes).